Hungary PM to meet Russia's Putin, nuclear deal likely

-BUDAPEST Hungarian Prime Minister Viktor Orban and Russian President Vladimir Putin will meet in Moscow on Tuesday, the Kremlin said on Monday, and a diplomatic source said they were likely to sign a nuclear cooperation deal.
+BUDAPEST Jan 13 Hungarian Prime Minister Viktor Orban will meet Russian President Vladimir Putin in Moscow on Tuesday, Orban's press chief told Hungary's MTI news agency, and the leaders could sign a nuclear cooperation deal.

-Hungarian daily Nepszabadsag reported on Saturday that Hungary could soon sign a deal for Russia's state-owned Rosatom to build new blocks at the 2-gigawatt Paks nuclear power plant south of Budapest.
+The Hungarian daily Nepszabadsag reported on Saturday that Hungary could sign a deal soon for Russia's state-owned Rosatom to build new blocks at the 2-gigawatt Paks nuclear power plant south of Budapest.

-The Kremlin said in a statement the two countries were holding "substantial discussions" on nuclear energy cooperation in view of Hungary's plans to expand its capacity but it provided no details on the agenda of Tuesday's talks.

-"Nearly 40 percent of Hungary's electric energy consumption is produced in the Paks nuclear power plant, constructed in cooperation with Russian experts," the statement added.

-A diplomatic source, speaking on condition of anonymity, said the two leaders would discuss the nuclear issue and that an agreement would "probably be signed".
+Orban's press chief Bertalan Havasi gave no details about the two leaders' talks and a Hungarian foreign ministry spokesman also declined comment, but a diplomatic source confirmed that the nuclear issue would be on their agenda.

+"I can confirm the prime minister is going to visit Moscow and an agreement on nuclear energy will probably be signed," the source told Reuters, speaking on condition of anonymity.

-A contract has been drawn up in Moscow and could be signed "if all goes well", the source added, without elaborating.
+The source said the contract had been drawn up in Moscow and could be signed "if all goes well", without elaborating further.

 The Nepszabadsag newspaper report said the agreement could involve an extension of existing nuclear cooperation with Russia and also a doubling of current capacity of the Paks plant, which is run by the state-owned energy group MVM.